Curtis Hughes

 Curtis Hughes (born December 7, 1964) is an American professional wrestler, also known by the ring name Mr. Hughes.
 He is best known for his stints in World Championship Wrestling and the World Wrestling Federation.
 He also worked for the American Wrestling Association, the American Wrestling Federation and Extreme Championship Wrestling.
 He trained wrestlers at WWA4 wrestling school for more than ten years and wrestles on the independent circuit.

 Professional wrestling career

 Early career (1988–1990)

 While briefly attending Kansas State University, Hughes played on their football team.
 After leaving university, he trained for professional wrestling under Sonny Myers and Bob Geigel.
 He debuted in 1988 for Central States Wrestling, before moving to the American Wrestling Association as a face under the ring name Curtis "The Cat" Hughes.
+Hughes stayed with American Wrestling Association until it went bankrupt in August 1990.

 World Championship Wrestling (1990–1992)

 He moved to World Championship Wrestling in November 1990, where he was called Big Cat.
 At Starrcade 1991 in Tokyo Dome, he was billed as the Big Cat, teaming with the Motor City Madman.
 He subsequently became known as Mr. Hughes, a heel enforcer gimmick with a suit and constant frown.
 He was a member of The York Foundation faction.
 He later became bodyguard for Lex Luger and his manager Harley Race, coming down to ringside with Race in the closing moments of Luger's win of the vacant WCW World Heavyweight Championship, distracting opponent Barry Windham so that Luger, under orders from Race, could administer a piledriver to win the match and the championship.
 Champion Luger, manager Race and bodyguard Hughes formed a heel faction, inflicting beatdowns to Luger's challengers and with Hughes and Race interfering in Luger's title matches.
 This ultimately resulted in Hughes being banned from ringside for Luger's high profile title defences against Ron Simmons at Halloween Havoc 1991 and Rick Steiner at Clash of the Champions XVII.
 Still managed by Race, in early 1992 he also teamed frequently with Big Van Vader, Cactus Jack and Vinnie Vegas.

 In summer 1992, near the end of his WCW run, he turned face and became Big Cat again, teaming with Junkyard Dog to feud with The Vegas Connection.